Last update of this page: February 3, 2020, 12:08 am ET, to include SSEP Mission 15 to ISS

-NEW OPPORTUNITY SSEP Mission 15 to the International Space Station expected launch Spring/Summer 2020, aboard vehicle TBD, with XX SSEP Mission 14 experiments (SSEP15 Apollo payload)
+NEW OPPORTUNITY SSEP Mission 15 to the International Space Station expected launch Spring/Summer 2021, aboard vehicle TBD, with XX SSEP Mission 15 experiments (SSEP17 Skylab payload)

 Flight Opportunity Status

 To gauge program impact, you are invited to read the In Our Own Words and the SSEP In the News pages, and explore the Showcase of Community-Created Videos, at the separate SSEP Community Network Hubsite.
 You are also invited to explore the Full SSEP National Blog Archive, which documents the history of the program since inception.